-Walburga ‘Dolly Oesterreich, Otto Sanhuber: 1920s Attic Lover Murder To Air On ‘A Crime To Remember,’ Plus What Happened To Otto?
+Walburga ‘Dolly’ Oesterreich, Otto Sanhuber: 1920s Attic Lover Murder To Air On ‘A Crime To Remember,’ Plus What Happened To Otto?

 — Shanna (@ShannaIDK) June 14, 2016

 Her story was strange, but she claimed that it was true.
 However, the real truth was more salacious.
-It was revealed that Dolly Oesterreich was a lonely housewife who wanted more than her husband could provide—good sex, and lots of it.
+It was revealed that Dolly Oesterreich was a lonely housewife who wanted more than her husband could provide — good sex, and lots of it.
 It started when she met a 17-year-old boy named Otto Sanhuber back in Milwaukee.
 She was immediately taken with him, and the two embarked on a sizzling sexual affair.
 At first, she met with him in hotels, then she sneaked him into her home, but then, neighbors became aware of the seedy love affair and began talking.
 Fred became suspicious and hired private detectives to follow her, according to the book Crimes of the 20th Century.

 With her businessman husband growing suspicious, a better idea was to move Otto Sanhuber into her home, allowing him to live in a secret room.
 For years, he was her sex slave by day and by night he lived like a bat in the attic, which was said to be right over the couple’s bedroom.

-Being in the attic was perfect for Otto since it gave him time to perfect his writing until it was time to please the Mrs.
+Being in the attic was perfect for Otto since it gave him time to perfect his writing until it was time to please Mrs. Oesterreich.

 Even when the couple moved from their home to Los Angeles, California, Otto Sanhuber followed and was allowed to live in the new attic.
 Although suspicious, Fred Oesterreich never put two and two together.
 He had no idea that his wife’s lover was living right under his roof, listening to their every move and eavesdropping on their conversations and arguments.

-In fact, that was Fred’s undoing–arguing with his wife one night after returning home.
-The arguing became so fiery, that Otto Sanhuber came out from the attic and confronted Fred.
+In fact, that was Fred’s undoing — arguing with his wife one night after returning home.
+The arguing became so fiery that Otto Sanhuber came out from the attic and confronted Fred.
 They had a violent confrontation, and Fred Oesterreich was shot and killed right in his home.

 By the time police made it to the scene, Otto and Dolly had already staged the scene to make it look like a burglary before Otto ran back to his hiding place in the attic.